ycm-core/YouCompleteMe/README.md

     support for python2 scripting**.

     Inside Vim, type `:version`.
 Look at the first two to three lines of output;
-    it should say `Vi IMproved 7.3` and then below that, `Included patches:
-    1-X`, where X will be some number.
+    it should say `Vi IMproved X.Y`, where X.Y is the major version of vim.
+If your version is greater than 7.3, then you're all set.
+If your version is 7.3 then look below that where it says, `Included patches: 1-Z`, where Z will be some number.
 That number needs to be 584 or higher.

     If your version of Vim is not recent enough, you may need to [compile Vim from source][vim-build] (don't worry, it's easy).